confianceai/Welding-Quality-Detection-Challenge/documentation/meta/terms.md

 ## 2 - Purpose of the competition and calendar

 The Organizers have decided to organize a competition with the purpose of improving the trustworthiness of an AI component.

-The Competition is held in France from March 17th 2025 to August 17nd 2025 inclusive.
+The Competition is held in France from April 28th 2024 to August 17th 2024 inclusive

 ### This Competition runs in 3 phases: